 Although Blanchard cautions that “a little bit of thought has to go into whether and how to bill these,” it is worth the time and effort to figure it out.
 The key is that an established patient has to initiate the service.
 For example, you talk to the parent of a patient who has been in multiple times over the years for less than ten minutes and are able to assess a new complaint and offer a treatment plan.
 If that plan does not result in them seeking in office services within 24 hours or your first available appointment, that phone-based treatment should be billed.
 It also applies to questions received over a patient portal.
 Patient-initiated remote care rendered by non-medical professionals can also be billed.

 “Carriers are getting smart,” she says.
 “They’re getting wise to the fact that this is keeping kids out of emergency rooms.”

 She suggests reviewing call and message records and billing one week out to ensure that there was no follow-up care rendered and the service matched the billing requirements.

 Taken together, the above services represent $55,276.64 in revenue that could be reinvested in your practice to improve care for your patients.
 Think about the possibilities, including new or updated equipment, staff training, additional waiting room amenities, or any number of other possibilities.
 Claim that time you’re spending with your families and make it work for your practice.

 This blog post was written using excerpts from Jan Blanchard’s webinar.
-Watch the full recording and get a copy of the deck by clicking below.
+Watch the full recording.